AbsaOSS/hyperdrive/README.md

 - `KafkaStreamReader` - reads from a Kafka topic.
 - `ConfluentAvroKafkaStreamDecoder` - decodes the payload as Confluent Avro (through [ABRiS](https://github.com/AbsaOSS/ABRiS)), retrieving the schema from the specified Schema Registry.
 This decoder is capable of seamlessly handling whatever schemas the payload messages are using.
 - `ColumnSelectorStreamTransformer` - selects all columns from the decoded DataFrame.
-- `ParquetStreamWriter` - writes the DataFrame as Parquet, in **append** mode, by invoking Spark's `processAllAvailable` method on the stream writer.
+- `AddDateVersionTransformerStreamWriter` - adds columns for ingestion date and an auto-incremented version number, to be used for partitioning.
-- `ParquetPartitioningStreamWriter` - writes the DataFrame as Parquet, partitioned by the ingestion date and an auto-incremented version number.
+- `ParquetStreamWriter` - writes the DataFrame as Parquet, in **append** mode.
 - `KafkaStreamWriter` - writes to a Kafka topic.

 ### Custom components